 Weld believes in free trade.
 He supported NAFTA, which President Trump re-negotiated as the USMCA, and points out that the new deal is nearly identical to the old one.
+He criticized Trump for withdrawing the U.S. from the TPP.

 6. Energy/Climate Change.
-There is scientific consensus that man-made emissions of greenhouse gases (GHGs), primarily due to combustion of fossil energy, is adversely impacting the global climate.
+There is scientific consensus that man-made emissions greenhouse gases (GHGs), primarily to combustion of fossil energy, is adversely impacting the global climate.
 According to the U.S. EPA, U.S. industry-including energy-intensive manufacturing-is responsible for approximately 22% of the nation's greenhouse gas emissions.
 What is your position on climate change and U.S. policies to address climate change and/or the combustion of fossil energy?